moonoiforward/including/README.md

 # Including.js
-<p align="center">Low code HTTP client can be combine and including data from multiple endpoint for the node.js don't use in browser, please don't use.</p>
+Low code HTTP client can be combine and including data from multiple endpoint for the node.js don't use in browser, please don't use.
-<p align="center">You don't need for loop any more for combine data</p>
+You don't need for loop any more for combine data

 ## Features

 - http multiple endpoint in multi task process
-- in each endpoint process can be including other http for joining data and not limit dimension
+- in each endpoint process can be including other http for joining data and not limit dimension (includes)
+- create main data list from belong data such as contents list from favorite list (branches)

 ## Example From https://jsonplaceholder.typicode.com